nisithdash/jekyll-now/_posts/2017-04-01-Are-your-applications-cloud-ready.md

 However, this strategy has several limitations.
 Firstly, not all applications are suitable for lift and shift style migration especially if they are resource intensive or have any dependencies on any third party services that may need licenses to run in the cloud.
 Secondly, it comes up short in realizing the optimal and tangible benefits of a modern cloud platform in terms of enhanced scalability,  availability, performance, security etc. In fact, it may be more expensive to run certain workloads in the cloud without making any refactoring whatsoever.

+A lift and shift migration process typically entails the following steps as illustrated in the diagram below:

+({{ site.baseurl }}/images/post1_diag1.png)

 Most cloud platform providers provide some tools to automate lift and shift tasks.
 Amazon AWS provides tools, most notably Snowball and VM Import/Export to migrate petabyte-scale data and virtual machines in and out of the public cloud.

 ***Refactoring***